 The Canadian Gold Maple Leaf page gives more information about the coins and allows you to compare current prices.

 The Canadian Call of the Wild gold coins count among the purest gold coins ever minted with their purity of 99.999%.
 The Royal Canadian Mint started the Gold Call of the Wild series in 2014 with the initial "Howling Wolf" release.
 Though it was originally only planned as a 3-coin series, it continued much longer until the 7th (and so far last) coin of this series was released in 2020.
 The depicted animals are always shown at their fiercest moment.
 The coins are issued in the denominations of 1 oz (proof-like BU and proof) and 1/10 oz (proof-like BU).
-The 1/10 oz version with the same animal design is always issued in limited mintage in the year that followed the 1 oz release.
+The 1/10 oz version with the same animal design was at first always issued in limited mintage in the year that followed the 1 oz release.
 However, no further 1/10 oz coins have been issued in recent years.
 The CAD $ 200 face value of the 1 oz coins is the highest face value of any legal tender 1 oz gold bullion coin in the world.

 The Canadian Call of the Wild Gold page gives more information about the coins and allows you to compare current prices.